 The system administrator must keep all servers patched to the latest security levels.
 Ensure that your version Microsoft Windows is protected against the very latest known vulnerabilities by turning on automatic updates.
 Additionally, maintain daily antivirus updates and consider deploying an integrated anti-malware and endpoint monitoring technologies.

 Unfortunately, there is no publicly available Rapid ransomware decryptor.
 If you are in the untenable position of not having a backup, and you urgently need your files, we recommend you contact the incident response experts at Tetra Defense.

 Tetra Defense prioritizes restoration to get businesses back to where they were before the ransomware attack.
 We approach ransomware restoration and investigations simultaneously, so you return to normal operations at the same time you are getting answers.

 Our teams are standing by to focus on what matters most: your business.
-We will investigate the ransomware outbreak and perform an initial assessment to identify the optimal course of action in response to the incident.
+We will investigate the Rapid ransomware outbreak and perform an initial assessment to identify the optimal course of action in response to the incident.
 If deemed necessary, we can conduct ransom negotiations and facilitate ransom payments as a last resort.

 We remove the threat from your systems and conduct malware scans and network threat hunting.
 Tetra leverages each incident to learn from the ransomware attack and discover the root cause.
-Once we obtain the decryption keys, we decrypt the data and get systems restored to full functionality as quickly as possible.
-We also ensure that your network is secure from the vulnerabilities that allowed the ransomware attack to happen.
+Once we obtain the Rapid ransomware decryption keys, we decrypt the data and get systems restored to full functionality as quickly as possible.
+We also ensure that your network is secure from the vulnerabilities that allowed the Rapid ransomware attack to happen.